-In relation to metrics, Gatwick has suggested the noise envelope should rely exclusively on Leq data (i.e. using a measure of average noise in defined period).
-It is well aware that the Leq metric does not adequately reflect the impact of aviation noise on communities, because it fails to take account of the increased frequency of overflight which communities would suffer if Gatwick was permitted to expand.
 In our view no single measure will adequately capture the impact of Gatwick's proposals or provide protection for residents.
-An acceptable noise envelope must therefore incorporate a number of measures including average noise contours at different dB levels (both higher and lower), noise event frequency at different dB levels and overflight.
-In support of this, CAA paper CAP 1129 says "An envelope is likely to be defined by a combination of parameters".
+An acceptable noise envelope must therefore incorporate a number of measures including passenger and ATM caps, average noise contours at different dB levels (both higher and lower than proposed by Gatwick), noise event frequency at different dB levels and overflight.
+CAA paper CAP 1129 says "An envelope is likely to be defined by a combination of parameters".